 - Use target keywords as anchor text.
 There is a strong correlation between rankings and target keyword anchors

 - Ask a search marketing firm to check your competitor’s links and determine which ones to duplicate.

-There are volumes dedicated to link building because it is a vital component to page rank.
+There are volumes dedicated to link building because it is a vital component of page rank.
 To determine the most effective methods, AHREF polled 468 marketers about link-building tactics.
 The top three methods that emerged were:

 - Link Bait a.k.a.
 Good Content